kubeflow/website/content/docs/fairing/install-fairing.md

 +++

-You can use Kubeflow Fairing to build, train, and deploy machine learning (ML) models in a hybrid cloud environment, directly from Python code or a Jupyter notebook.
+You can use Kubeflow Fairing to build, train, and deploy machine learning (ML) models in a hybrid cloud environment directly from Python code or a Jupyter notebook.
 This guide describes how to install Kubeflow Fairing in your development environment for [local development][local], or [development in a hosted notebook][hosted].